teleported-cat/Bean-Scene-Reservation/README.md

 ## UI

-The user interface was built to be mobile responsive to allow both customers to place reservations quickly & easily on their mobiles devices, and managers to access their dashboard from anywhere.
+The user interface was built to be mobile responsive to allow both customers to place reservations quickly & easily on their mobile devices, and managers to access their dashboard from anywhere.

 ## Unit Testing

-This project uses XUnit for unit testing, primarly for conntroller functionality to ensure they always produce the expected result/correct functionality.
+This project uses XUnit for unit testing, primarily for controller functionality to ensure they always produce the expected result/correct functionality.